OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ### REST and EWS

 Your add-in can use REST and the add-in's permission must be set to `ReadWriteMailbox` to enable REST access to the owner's mailbox or to the shared mailbox as applicable.
 EWS is not supported.

+### User or shared mailbox hidden from an address list

+If an admin hid a user or shared mailbox address from an address list like the global address list (GAL), affected mail items opened in the mailbox report `Office.context.mailbox.item` as null.
+For example, if the current mailbox user adds a mail recipient that's hidden from the address list the user can access, `Office.context.mailbox.item` representing that mail item is null.

 ## See also